cinemascience/cinemasci/server.md

-# Cinema simple web server design, v1.0
+# Cinema simple web server

 This is a basic server requested by Kitware, Inc. for inclusion in the next release of ParaView.
 The module will enable users to view Cinema databases with pvpython, using python's module execution option.